 The Takitimu mountain range is named after the ancient Maori migration waka (canoe) Takitimu.
 The Ngāi Tahu Deed of Settlement places a topuni, a special recognition of Ngāi Tahu cultural, spiritual, historic and traditional values over the Takitimu mountain range.

-View a map of Takitimu Mountains.
-Formed legal access is limited to the Aparima River Track.
+Formed legal access is limited to the Aparima River Track which starts at Pleasant Creek on Dunrobin Valley Road, and the Princhester Road.
 Adjoining land owners generally grant access across their properties if asked, but permission must be sought.